 Develop an informed and scientific understanding of the issues in sport today.

 It’s fun!
 It involves practical work and theory in an exciting mix.
 What other A level subject dominates the media to the extent of Physical Education?
 Headlines range from “What should be done to tackle the rising levels of obesity?” to whether London 2012 has really provided a lasting sporting legacy for this country.

 Issues on the back pages of newspapers reflect how sport and society mirror each other.
 In A level Physical Education you’ll develop an informed and scientific understanding of the key issues in sport today.
 Physical Education is a multidiscipline subject.
 You will develop the skills of a scientist as well as those of an arts student.
 You will study areas from biology, psychology, sociology and history.
-As such, Physical Education makes a fantastic first or fourth subject and combines well with many other subjects.

 There is also the opportunity to further your own sporting performance or involvement, making use of the superb sporting facilities we have to offer.
 You will also have the opportunity to complete NGB coaching/officiating awards and First Aid for Sport certification (Ideal for students interested in a medical career).
 The Sport department organises a number of trips and tours both within this country and abroad.
 In the past few years we have visited a number of major sporting events including Wimbledon, Test matches, Varsity rugby fixtures, Premier League matches and international hockey and netball games (see Enrichment information for more details).
 You will also have the opportunity to visit Boston (USA) and enhance your understanding of global sport.